mikegagnon/linked-lists/README.md

 ### Visualization

-To help students understand linked lists, we typically visualize them like so:
+To help make sense of linked lists, we visualize them like so:

 <img src="linked-list-01.png">